hushmirror/dip32/README.md

   * `listctaddresses`
     * Args: none
     * Returns a list of all CT addresses
+  * `validateaddress`
+    * Args: string (required)
+    * Recognize CT addresses as valid/invalid and return metadata about them
   * `createrawcttransaction`
     * Args:
     * Add ability to create raw CT transactions via specifying the amount of an input UTXO